Posted on 28 November 2019

-Friendship is at the heart of Quakerism and for many Quakers they see each other as friends of the soul.
+Friendship is at the heart of Quakerism and for many Quakers they see each other as Soul Friends.

-The Celtic Christian practice discovered that walking a path of faith is well nigh impossible without a true friend and companion.
-In the 15th chapter of the Gospel according to John, Jesus tells the disciples, “You are my friends if you do what I command you.”
+The Celtic Christian practice of the early church found that walking a path of faith is well nigh impossible without a true friend and companion.
+In the 15th chapter of the Gospel according to John, Jesus tells the disciples “you are my friends if you do what I command you”.
 He has just commanded them to love one another as he has loved them.

-Following this the Celtic Church encouraged this relationship formed in Christ.
-In the early church in Ireland, Wales, Scotland, Brittany, Cornwall and the Isle of Man, the practice of soul friendship was a practice of mutual encouragement, of confession and of penance.
+Following this biblical command, the Celtic Church encouraged soul friendship as a relationship formed in Christ and was often symbolised in the form of a knot (a modern version is pictured above).
+In the early church across Ireland, Wales, Scotland, Brittany, Cornwall and the Isle of Man, Soul Friendship was a practice of mutual encouragement, confession and of penance.

-Each person was called to tell the truth in love.
-A Soul Friend was a person who will allow you to tell the whole truth of yourself, and to encourage you to seek healing and restoration.
-A Soul Friend also has the fine gift of being able to share in joy, a gift that our highly competitive culture does not call forth.
+Each person is called to tell the truth in love.
+A Soul Friend is a person who will allow you to tell the whole truth of yourself; to encourage you to seek healing and restoration.
+A Soul Friend also has the fine gift of being able to share in joy, a gift that can be hard to find in today’s highly competitive modern culture.

-Friends embrace Soul Friendship is a way of kindness, of mercy, of mutual vulnerability.
-A Soul Friendship is marked by a kind of deeply respectful intimacy and familiarity that our society has all but forgotten.
+Friends embrace Soul Friendship as a way of kindness, mercy and mutual vulnerability.
+A Soul Friendship is marked by a kind of deeply respectful intimacy and familiarity.